emqx/cloud-docs/en_US/deployments/metrics.md

 <img src="./_assets/metric_serverless_4.png" alt="metrics_detail" style="zoom: 33%;" />

-#### Dropped Messages
+### Dropped Messages

 The Dropped Message chart shows the messages that are discarded during the sending phase within the selected time period.
 The reasons for messages being dropped can be that messages are too large in size, the message queue is full, or the message expires.

 <img src="./_assets/metric_serverless_5.png" alt="metrics_detail" style="zoom: 33%;" />

-### Dedicated / BYOC Timeline Metrics
+## Dedicated / BYOC Metrics

-The Timeline metrics for Dedicated and BYOC deployment provides 5 types of metrics: sessions, subscriptions, messages, packets, and dropped messages.
+The Metrics page for Dedicated and BYOC deployment provides 5 types of metrics: sessions, subscriptions, messages, packets, and dropped messages.
 You can view graphical charts corresponding to each type of metric and detailed information at a specific time.
 For some metrics, the corresponding metrics in the API are indicated.
 If you need to learn and view more metrics, you can retrieve more metrics through the [API - Metrics](../api/metrics.md).

 ::: tip
 If there is no corresponding API metric in the table, it means that the metric cannot be retrieved from the API.
 :::

-#### Sessions
+### Sessions
 The Sessions chart displays the number of concurrent sessions within a selected time period.
 The number of sessions includes offline clients that have enabled [persistent sessions](https://www.emqx.com/en/blog/mqtt-session).
 The chart provides 3 metrics: